Chase Freedom® vs Chase Sapphire Preferred® Card

 Explore Chase Freedom® In-Depth

-If you want to earn cash back and score a good deal, you may want to consider the Chase Freedom.
-Read on for the reasons why this rewards credit card could be good for you — and why it has potential drawbacks.
+If you want to earn cash back, you may consider the Chase Freedom.
+But wait.
+Read on to learn why this rewards credit card could be good for you — and why it has potential drawbacks.

 Explore Chase Sapphire Preferred® Card In-Depth